npg70/galbreath-old/people/galbreath-mary-1729.md

 ---
 ***Mary Galbreath***, daughter of  [*William Galbreath*](galbreath-william-1701.md) and *Margaret Kilpatrick*, baptized Campbeltown 19 Oct 1729.[^birth]

-Mary is often attributed to be "Margaret" who married a Archibald McNair.
+Mary is sometimes incorrectly attributed to be a "Margaret" who married a Archibald McNair.

 ## William Armour